3 Ways That Inflammation Can Affect Gut Health

 Inflammation can have a detrimental effect on the gut’s ability to absorb essential nutrients effectively.
 An inflamed gut lining can impede the absorption process, leading to deficiencies that impact overall health and energy levels.
 Without adequate nutrient absorption, individuals may experience fatigue, weakened immunity, and other health challenges.

 Therapies that assist in managing inflammation can protect the digestive system, help restore proper nutrient absorption, and prevent nutrient deficiencies.
 For example, one of the ways that hyperbaric oxygen therapy affects gut health is by soothing irritated tissues in the gastrointestinal tract.
-Hyperbaric oxygen therapy increases blood oxygen saturation, promoting healing and the regeneration of healthy gut tissues that support a healthy gut microbiota.
+Hyperbaric oxygen therapy increases blood oxygen saturation, promoting healing and the regeneration of healthy gut tissues that support healthy gut microbiota.

 Leaky Gut Syndrome